-We’re getting to that cozy time of year when the best plan is to snug into your warm kitchen and cook thoughtful, homey recipes like Crockpot Pork Roast.
+We’re getting to that cozy time of year when the best plan is to snug into your warm kitchen and cook homey recipes like Crockpot Pork Roast.
+Lean pork roast, tender carrots and potatoes, and a warm, sweet, savory sauce come together for a satisfying slow cooker dinner.

-While we often think of the slow cooker first for tougher, fattier cuts of meat (Slow Cooker Pulled Pork), it can also work famously with leaner cuts like Crock Pot Pork Chops and today’s tender pork loin.
+- It Utilizes a Leaner Cut of Meat.
+Lean pork roast slow cooked with vegetables and apples in a sweet and savory maple balsamic sauce, this crock pot pork recipe is meat-and-potatoes comfort with a lighter touch.
+While we often think of the slow cooker first for tougher, fattier cuts of meat (Slow Cooker Pulled Pork), it can also work famously with leaner cuts like Crock Pot Pork Chops and today’s pork loin.
+Crockpot Ham with easy Brown Sugar Ham Glaze is another fabulous recipe with meat in the slow cooker.

 How to Make Crockpot Pork Roast